The top 13 trends for kitchen hardware – cabinet pulls and handles, knobs, faucets and sinks

 However, if you have a very long, heavy drawer for something like pots and pans, it might be more practical to have two pulls.
 In this case, most people divide the drawer into thirds and put the pulls on both outer thirds.
 Another solution for a contemporary kitchen is to have one very long drawer pull.

-Final thoughts on kitchen hardware trends
+Final thoughts on kitchen hardware trends in 2020

 Kitchen hardware is perhaps the most overlooked style element in the kitchen.
 But it shouldn’t be.
 The hardware you choose for your cabinets, faucets, and sink can make a world of difference n terms of the final outcome.